jChapman/superfluoussextant/content/pygif.rst

 :date: 2017-04-16
 :tags: programming, python, imagemagick, gif, jif, animation
 :category: programming
-:slug: pygif
+:slug: making-gifs-with-python

 Intro
 =====

-While gifs are an outdated format and terribly inefficient they remain a popular way to communicate on the internet.
+While gifs are an outdated format and terribly inefficient, they remain a popular way to communicate on the internet.
 With so many ways to create, modify, and inspect images (`Pillow <https://pillow.readthedocs.io/en/latest/>`_, `OpenCV <http://opencv.org/>`_, and even `scipy <http://www.scipy-lectures.org/advanced/image_processing/>`_) in Python it seems only natural to want to make gifs in the same environment in which you created or edited your image.
-Like many tasks you want to accomplish in python, someone has already done it and there is a library to assist you.
+Like many tasks you want to accomplish in Python, someone has already done it and there are libraries to assist you.
-Also like many other tasks you want to accomplish in python there are several different packages that can be used to create gifs.
+Also like many other tasks you want to accomplish in Python there are several different packages that can be used to create gifs.

 The Setup